plepe/overpass-layer/README.md

 ## event onZoomChange(ob)
 Will be called every time when the zoom level changes.
 Occurs instantly after zoom level change for each object, before assessing if the object is visible at the current zoom level.

 See `onAppear` for the description of parameters.

+## event onUpdate(ob)
+Called every time, when the object is being re-calculated (also when zoom level changes).

+See `onAppear` for the description of parameters.